ablouise/presentation-motion-detection-requirements/pages/motion-detection-slides/03-epic2.md

     icon: 'i-carbon:user-profile',
     pros: [
-      'As an integrator, I want the system to auto-learn ROI zones so I can set up cameras quickly and accurately.', 'As an end user, I want to adjust sensitivity and presets (zones) easily so the system matches my environment and needs.', 'As a support engineer, I want configuration changes to be logged so I can troubleshoot issues efficiently.'
+      'As an integrator, I want the system to auto-learn ROI zones so I can set up cameras quickly and accurately.', 'As an administrator, I want to adjust sensitivity and presets (zones) easily so the system matches my environment and needs.', 'As a support engineer, I want configuration changes to be logged so I can troubleshoot issues efficiently.'
     ]
   }
 ]
 </script>

-# EPIC 2: Configuration & User Experience
+# EPIC 1: Configuration & User Experience

 <EpicTemplate
   :items="epic2Items"